 Section Four

 Vice-Chairperson of the Board – In the absence of the Chairperson, or in the event of an inability to act, or if that office is temporarily vacant, the Vice-Chairperson exercises all the powers and performs all the duties of the Chairperson.
-In the event of a resignation by the Chairperson, the Vice-Chairperson will assume the position of the Chairperson.
+In the event of a resignation by the Chairperson, the Vice-Chairperson or Past Chair, whoever is a business representative will assume the position of the Chairperson.
 The Vice-Chairperson has such additional powers and performs such other duties as may be assigned from time to time by the Board.
-The Vice-Chairperson will be a private sector business representative.

 Section Five